OmarSalah95/Data-Visualizer/ReadMe.txt

     produces the list of countries used in other files. americas
-    Renders and highlights the Americas in a seperats generated svg file.
+    Renders and highlights the Americas in a seperats generated svg file. na_populations
+    This was the test run of learning how to render both desired data sets on the same visual. world_population
+    Renders an interactive map of the globe highlighting population size by country in 2010